 4. Affiliates are Black Friday and Cyber Monday best friends

-In case you’re wondering why some e-commerce brands get so many sales, one of the reasons is affiliate marketing.
+If you’re wondering why some e-commerce brands get so many sales, one of the reasons is affiliate marketing.
 Again, it’s not something you can implement just for this season with significant results.
-You can do it, but it won’t work so well, because affiliates are similar to partners.
-You need to nurture and have a good relationship with them before the big day.
+You can do it, but it won’t work so well because affiliates are similar to partners.
+You need to nurture and have a good relationship before the big day.
 Why?
-Because, if you don’t, they will promote the brands which they have a better relationship and long-lasting deals.
+Because, if you don’t, they will promote the brands with which they have a better relationship and long-lasting deals.

 What is also best with affiliates is that they already know how to push their promos to get the best results from their audience.
 This means that you benefit from their know-how and strategies without you doing much more than to provide a great deal for them.

-Yes, you’re leaving another part of your margin to the affiliates, not mentioning the Black Friday and Cyber Monday discount already thought of.
-In return, you’ll have a broader audience to communicate, and all the marketing risk is on them.
+Yes, you’re leaving another part of your margin to the affiliates, not to mention the Black Friday and Cyber Monday discount already thought of.
+In return, you’ll have a broader audience to communicate with, and all the marketing risk is on them.

 Start building this network with time and define with each one when they start promoting your deals.
 It will produce a better result and a coordinated effort to achieve the necessary momentum.

-You might consider this cost as a new business fee to get new customers.
+You might consider this cost a new business fee to get new customers.

 5. Brace for Impact